A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: Generators, relations, and the coequalizer model

 \emph{Commutation and principality.} Both actions add a complex parameter, hence they commute.
 For principality, fix $\theta\in S^1_{p,n}$.
 The fiber $p_R^{-1}(\theta)$ is the disjoint union over those $a$ with $\theta\in U_a$ of copies of $\mathbb C$.
 Since $\{U_a\}$ is a good cover by adjacent overlaps, the left $\mathcal{G}^{\mathrm{sec}}$-action identifies these components by the unique arrow in $\mathcal{G}^{\mathrm{sec}}$ crossing the corresponding overlap, and the Stokes parameter $v$ acts by translation on $\mathbb C$.
 Thus the left action is free and transitive on each $p_R$-fiber.
 The analogous statement for the right action on $p_L$-fibers is immediate from the definition.
 Therefore $P$ is a Morita bibundle. \end{proof}

-\begin{remark} In the elementary one-parameter situation, GLP construct a single-chart Lie groupoid model for the same Stokes torsor theory near the boundary (their local normal form, after level-$n$ pullback).
+\begin{remark}[Comparison with GLP in the one-parameter case] In the elementary one-parameter situation, GLP construct a single-chart Lie groupoid model for the same Stokes torsor theory near the boundary (their local normal form, after level-$n$ pullback).
 Combining Proposition~\Cref{prop:explicit-bibundle-sector-boundary} with that local chart yields an explicit Morita comparison between our sectorwise collar atlas and the GLP chart, restricted to a collar neighborhood where both models are defined.
 We do not need this comparison in the logical development of the paper; it is included as a computational bridge. \end{remark}